-- 1. Design and implement systems that coordinate code running in parallel on multiple devices - 2.
+- 1. Design and implement systems that coordinate code running in parallel - 2.
 Competently troubleshoot problems that arise from such systems - 3.
 Interact with existing Large Systems, such as Web APIs and other servers - 4.
 Reason about the political implications of the tools they build on